Nonprofit Excellence Institute

 NEI will take your organization from good to great!

-As a part of the Greater Grand Island Community Foundation’s mission to support community groups and also respond to the ever-changing needs of Grand Island and the surrounding area, the objectives of NEI include:
+The Greater Grand Island Community Foundation's mission is to support local community groups and address the changing needs of Grand Island and nearby areas.
+The goals of NEI (Nonprofit Effectiveness Institute) are:

-• Providing resources to organizations that will result in them becoming more sustainable and setting nonprofit leaders up for future success
+• Supporting Sustainability: Provide resources to organizations to help them become more sustainable and prepare nonprofit leaders for future success.

-• Giving regional nonprofit organizations an opportunity to participate in valuable training without the typical costs (tuition, travel, time) associated with this caliber of training.
-There is a nominal fee for organizations outside of Hall County.
+• Training Opportunities: Offer regional nonprofit organizations valuable training without the usual associated costs.
+A nominal fee applies to organizations outside of Hall County.

-Upon successful completion of NEI, Hall County nonprofit organizations will be eligible to receive a grant of up to $5,000 from the Greater Grand Island Community Foundation to assist in further capacity building within their organization.
-Regional nonprofits will be able to receive a grant of up to $5,000 from participating local community foundations; Merrick Foundation, Hamilton County Community Foundation, Hastings Community Foundation, and Kearney Area Community Foundation have graciously offered to partner with the Greater Grand Island Community Foundation to provide their participating local nonprofits with capacity building grants!
+Upon completing NEI, Hall County nonprofits may qualify for a grant of up to $5,000 from the Greater Grand Island Community Foundation to further enhance their capacity.
+Regional nonprofits can also receive grants from local community foundations, including Merrick Foundation, Hamilton County Community Foundation, Hastings Community Foundation, and Kearney Area Community Foundation, who have partnered with the Greater Grand Island Community Foundation to provide capacity-building grants for their local nonprofits.

 What are the requirements for organizations to participate in NEI?